ovh/docs/pages/bare_metal_cloud/dedicated_servers/api-os-installation/guide.en-gb.md

 `userMetadata` contains a list of key/value with the answers to the OS-specific questions:

-- Key must be the `name` of the question,
+- Key must be the `name` of the question.
 - Value must be the answer to the question, in the requested `type`.

 Payload example to install Windows Server 2022 Standard (Core) in French: